 West Coast Hotel Co. v.
 Parrish:

 West Coast Hotel Co. v.
-Parrish was a Supreme Court decision which upheld the importance of minimum wage and legislation enforcement in the State of Washington.
+Parrish was a Supreme Court decision that upheld the importance of minimum wage and legislation enforcement in the State of Washington.
 This case also applied to substantive due process in that it addressed the struggle between “liberty of contract” and governmental regulation.
 The Supreme Court decided that the minimum wage regulation in Washington was valid because it was essential for the general health of the State’s citizens and their ability to support themselves and their families.